-If you want to stay above the sassi, I recommend Albergo Italia (check ratings and prices on Hipmunk).
+If you want to stay above the sassi, I recommend Albergo Italia.
 When I stayed there many years ago, my room had a fantastic view over the sassi.

 - See Matera Cave Hotels for more choices in the sassi districts.

 Matera Highlights - What to See and Do

 - Sassi: The sassi district is Matera's top attraction.
 You'll find view points to look out over the sassi in the upper town near Piazza Vittorio Veneto and Piazza Sedile and stairways near them leading into the sassi.
 Walk down through the cave houses to the church of San Pietro Caveoso at the bottom of the sassi district.
 It's also possible to drive to San Pietro.
 From the church there are good views of the sassi above, the canyon and stream below, and caves across the ravine.

 - Rupestrian Churches: Monks settled in these caves as early as the 7th century.
 You can visit several of the old cave churches (admission charges apply) but they have fairly limited visiting hours.
 In some of them you can see interesting frescoes that are centuries old.